 Neither actual transplant centers nor experimental subjects are robots who maximize expected income perfectly.
-An important deviation from expected income maximization is action bias, already discussed briefly in the introduction.
-Based on results from our pilot experiments, 14 we see much higher rates of transplantation (mixing) than expected under the status quo condition, offering support for the presence of action bias for Player 2.
-15 The action bias for Player 2 can be large enough such that when the jars are High Quality the frequency with which Player 2 accepted both jars are more than one third of the frequency with which he accepted neither.
-Indeed, this is consistent with the data in the main experiment, presented below.
-Since $0.1 \Pr(Accepted = 2) \ge 0.3 \Pr(Accepted = 0)$ in this case, a Player 1 responding to a Player 2 who has such an action bias will recover High Quality jars.
+An important deviation from expected income maximization is action bias.
+Based on results from our pilot experiments, we see much higher rates of transplantation (mixing) than expected under the status quo condition, offering support for the presence of action bias for Player 2.